David-Roklem/django-test-task/README.md

 # The problems I couldn't solve
 During  my work on this project I've encountered some difficulties beyond my ***current*** knowledge and skills.
-Since this was my first touch of Django framework, I couldn't manage to close all the tasks in time.
-In particular, there no any tests covering the project.
-Also, I had some additional tasks, such as setting up CI/CD, deploying the project using Docker - all of these now are one of my educational priorities.
+There were some additional tasks, such as setting up CI/CD, deploying the project using Docker - all of these now are one of my educational priorities.